rust-lang/book/second-edition/src/ch14-03-cargo-workspaces.md

 *workspaces* that can help manage multiple related packages that are developed in tandem.

+### Creating a Workspace

 A *workspace* is a set of packages that share the same *Cargo.lock* and output directory.
 Let’s make a project using a workspace—we’ll use trivial code so we can concentrate on the structure of the workspace.
 There are multiple ways to structure a workspace; we’re going to show one common way.
 We’ll have a workspace containing a binary and two libraries.
-The binary will provide the main functionality, and will depend on the two libraries.
+The binary, which will provide the main functionality, will depend on the two libraries.
 One library will provide an `add_one` function, and a second library an `add_two` function.
 These three crates will be part of the same workspace.
 We’ll start by creating a new directory for the workspace: